moby/moby/docs/sources/installation/google.md

 	>>> <machine-type-index>
 	```

-7. Connect to the instance using SSH:
+6. Connect to the instance using SSH:

 	```
 	$ gcutil ssh docker-playground
 	docker-playground:~$
 	```
-> **Note**;
-> Google discourages logging into GCE instances as root, but you can override this/subdue the warning by setting the `--permit_root_ssh` flag in the above command.

-8. Install the latest Docker release and configure it to start when the instance boots:
+7. Install the latest Docker release and configure it to start when the instance boots:

 	```
 	docker-playground:~$ curl get.docker.io | bash
 	docker-playground:~$ sudo update-rc.d docker defaults
 	```

-9. Start a new container:
+8. Start a new container:

 	```
 	docker-playground:~$ sudo docker run busybox echo 'docker on GCE \o/'